TareqK/Compiler-Construction-Course/Notes/syntaxAnalysis.markdown

 The grammar is now unambiguous.
 Alternatively, we can just strike out the transition 4 from the LL(1) table, which is a &lambda; transition.
-Lets follow through the derivation tree **INSERT TREE** . the resultant table is
+Lets follow through the derivation tree. the resultant table is

 V<sub>N</sub>\V<sub>T</sub>| i | a | e | c | $
 ---|---|---|---|---|---